silaspe/maths/docs/rand.md

 Monastery day $5$, $4$'th of July, and I'm writing this in a McDonald's at $3$ pm.

+$1500$ Lines.

 Monastery day $6$ and I finally got the internet to work.

-I'm now in an airbnb in yazel in snarf.
+I'm now in an airbnb in yazel in snarf and high ropes / zipline course today.